maangulo12/buildersrecords/README.md

 # [BuildersRecords] (http://flask-angularjs.herokuapp.com/)

-Web app for budgeting home construction projects.
+Web app for accounting home construction projects.

 ## To Do List: